 After Tuesday's Primaries, Democratic Divisions Take Hold In Midterm Battle

 In last week's primaries, Republican internal divisions were highlighted.
-But Tuesday night, it was the Democrats — and in some of the very places the party needs to win to take back the House.
+But Tuesday night, it was the Democrats' turn — and in some of the very places the party needs to win to take back the House.

 In a handful of competitive congressional districts, progressive candidates defeated more moderate Democrats, signaling a primary season fought at the polls and the poles.

-Note: A previous version of this story misidentified Rep. Don Bacon as Dean Bacon.